brandonkal/linaria/docs/BUNDLERS_INTEGRATION.md

 # Bundlers Integration

+We recognize that this process may be intimidating initially.
+Linaria takes the stance that it is better to push the complexity to the build process, rather than shipping the complexity for the client to parse (a la the original Styled Components).
+Read below to learn how to wire everything up.

 ## Pre-requisites

 If you use Babel in your project, make sure to have a [config file for Babel](https://babeljs.io/docs/en/config-files) in your project root with the plugins and presets you use.
 Otherwise Linaria won't be able to parse the code.